 Jewish Sites to Visit: Kaifeng Municipal Museum has the original stelae, rubbings, and several other objects in an attractive but meagre exhibit, still locked away on its top floor, but accessible to tourists upon request.
 The Song Dynasty Park has a good photo exhibit on the Kaifeng Jews, donated by Sino-Judaic Institute, that should be accessible to everyone but is still only open by special request.
 The Merchant Guild Temple, Gan Gan Si, has a small but good exhibit in Chinese on the Kaifeng Jews as well as a recently-returned bowl from the Royal Ontario Museum.
-Guo Yan and the Zhao family maintain a small private museum in the last remaining Jewish home on the old Teaching Torah Lane.
-As of this writing, the Shi family's private museum is in the process of being relocated from its family compound.
+Esther Guo Yan and the Zhao family maintain a small private museum in the last remaining Jewish home on the old Teaching Torah Lane.
+As of this writing, the status of the Shi family's private museum is unknown.

 Sites in Shanghai